The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 We now move on to the proof of Proposition \ref{unimodularity}.

-\begin{proof} We claim that it is enough to prove the result for functions $f$ such that: \begin{itemize} \item[(i)] there is an $r \geq 0$ such that if the distance between $x$ and $y$ is greater than $r$ then $f(X,x,y)=0$, \item[(ii)] there is a $v >0$ such that if one of the balls of radius $r$ centered at $x$ or $y$ has a volume greater than $v$ then $f(X,x,y)=0$, \item[(iii)] there is an $s>r$ such that $f(X,x,y)$ only depends on the intersection of the balls of radius $s$ around $x$ and $y$ in $X$, bipointed at $x$ and $y$, \item[(iv)] $f$ is bounded and uniformly continuous for the (bipointed) GHP distance (by assumption (iii), $f(X)$ may be seen as a function of a ball of radius $r$ in $X$ so we do not need the LGHP distance). \end{itemize} Indeed, if the theorem is true for all such functions, then by the monotone convergence theorem it is true for all indicator functions of open events satisfying (i), (ii) and (iii).
+\begin{proof} We claim that it is enough to prove the result for functions $f$ such that: \begin{itemize} \item[(i)] there is an $r \geq 0$ such that, if the distance between $x$ and $y$ is greater than $r$, then $f(X,x,y)=0$, \item[(ii)] there is a $v >0$ such that, if one of the balls of radius $r$ centered at $x$ or $y$ has a volume greater than $v$, then $f(X,x,y)=0$, \item[(iii)] there is an $s>r$ such that $f(X,x,y)$ only depends on the intersection of the balls of radius $s$ around $x$ and $y$ in $X$, bipointed at $x$ and $y$, \item[(iv)] $f$ is bounded and uniformly continuous for the (bipointed) GHP distance. \end{itemize} Note that assumption (iv) makes sense even if we consider the GHP (and not local GHP) distance.
+Indeed, by assumption (iii), we may see $f(X,x,y)$ as a function of $B_s(X,x)$, so we do not need the local GHP distance.
+To show our claim, assume the theorem is true for any $f$ satisfying (i), (ii), (iii) and (iv).
+By the monotone convergence theorem, it is true for all indicator functions of open events satisfying (i), (ii) and (iii).
 By the monotone class theorem, it is true for the indicator functions of any event satisfying (i), (ii) and (iii).
-But by the monotone class theorem again, for any event $A$ whose indicator function satisfies (i) and (ii) and any $\eps>0$, there is an event $B$ whose indicator function satisfies (i), (ii) and (iii) that approximates $A$ in the following sense:
+Now let $A$ be an event whose indicator function satisfies (i) and (ii).
+By the monotone class theorem again, the event $A$ can be approximated by events whose indicator function satisfies (i), (ii) and (iii).
+More precisely, for any $\eps>0$, there is an event $B$ whose indicator function satisfies (i), (ii) and (iii), and such that

 Hence, we can get rid of assumption (iii).
-We can then get rid of assumptions (i) and (ii) by monotone convergence, so the result is true for any indicator function, and finally for any positive measurable function.
+We can then get rid of assumptions (i) and (ii) by monotone convergence.
+Therefore, the result is true for any indicator function, and finally for any nonnegative measurable function.